marcusoftnet/marcusoftnet.github.io/_posts/2017-02-13-visualizing-scope-creep.md

 Drifting away from my main topic… So now you've experienced scope creep too and how easy it is to fall into.
 See what I did there ^^

-On a more serious note - this post is really about how I've seen scope creep being visualised and managed by a few teams on their board.
+On a more serious note - this post is really about how I've seen scope creep being visualized and managed by a few teams on their board.

 <!-- excerpt-end -->